Veterans and Dependants

 Note: clearly not all armed forces veterans have been coded as such on GP records.
 Therefore it is not known whether the above age profile is an accurate representation of the total veteran community in Somerset.

-Veterans and Work
+Veterans Access to Work report

 In 2016, Deloitte LLP, in conjunction with the Forces in Mind (FIM) Trust and the Officers’ Association, conducted research into the challenges faced by UK veterans entering employment.

-Amongst the main findings are:
+Amongst the main findings were:

 - Veterans still struggle to gain a foothold in civilian employment